 Background

 All-cause age-specific mortality has been falling in England & Wales for more than a century.
-The period 2008-2015 has seen both a global recession, and an ‘austerity’ agenda of reduced investment in public services.
+The period 2008-2015 has seen both a global recession and an ‘austerity’ agenda of reduced investment in public services.
 Death rates amongst the elderly have increased in this period, reversing the long-term trends.

 Aim

-To quantify the level of ‘excess deaths’ over the period 2010-2015 in England & Wales by comparing actual age-specific death rates in each year against modelled estimates if previous mortality risk improvements had continued.
+To quantify the level of ‘excess deaths’ over the period 2010-2015 in England & Wales by comparing actual age-specific death rates in each year against modelled estimates if previous mortality improvements had continued.

 Methods